midnightntwrk/midnight-architecture/specification/zkir-v2.md

 Notation [TODO]

+Try to use polynomial equalities and interval membership constraints ONLY.

 *w*, *w0*, *w1*, etc. range over wires.
 When a wire that is not in the memory is is mentioned in a constraint, then that wire is chosen fresh.